-Elementary school is the place for many firsts – first best friend, first crush, first fight, first nemesis.
-In the classroom, we’re laying the foundation for a lot of first memories and first experiences.
+Elementary school is a place where kids have many firsts – first best friend, first books read, first class presentation.
+In the classroom, educators are laying the foundation for a lot of first memories and first experiences.
 Ensuring that these memories are fond ones for every student is a must.
 It all begins with creating the supports needed for the variety of early childhood experiences that kids face – whether it is being from a family where English isn’t the first (or even third) language or coming to school for their first meal of the day.
-It's important to recognize the diversity and range of learning needs we must prioritize when pursuing early childhood development.
+It's important to recognize the diversity and range of needs we must prioritize when pursuing early childhood development.

 Educators need classroom materials that reflect the diversity of their classrooms and school communities.